Lukas238/deploy-cronjob-php/readme.md

 ## Activity Log

-The deploy tool will log all update activities in the configured log folder.
+- The deploy tool will log all update activities in daily log files with the name `deploy_[day number].log`, in the configured log folder.
-Only the last 31 days logs are kept.
+- Only the last 31 days logs are kept.
-Each new day, if the log for the current day number already exist, it is deleted and recreated.
+- If the log file for the current day number already exist, it is deleted and recreated.

 ### Log format